scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_2.md

   - [End of Lab Exercise 2](#end-of-lab-exercise-2)

 ## Lab Objectives
-The student upon completion of Lab 2 should have achieved the following objectives:
+Upon completion of Lab 2 the student should have achieved the following objectives:

 * Understanding of the software components within SONiC
 * Ability to see status of various services